zacharysalloum/zacharysalloum.github.io/index.md

 layout: default
 title: Zachary Salloum
 role_line: "Mechanical Engineering · University of Michigan · <span>open to opportunities</span>"
 lede: "I am a sophomore MechE at the University of Michigan and I love to build.
-Interested in anything that has wheels, wings, or props"
+Interested in anything that has wheels, wings, or props.
+Feel free to get in touch!"
 headshot: /assets/images/ZachHeadshot.jpg
 spec_strip:
   - key: Focus